interTwin-eu/teapot/CONFIGURATION.md

 ## Mapping user’s global and local identities

-### The FILE method
+### File-based Mapping Method

 Teapot provides two methods for mapping a user’s global and local identities.
-The first method is **the FILE method**.
+The first method is the **File-based Mapping Method**.
 Teapot allows manual storage of user mappings in a file named `user-mapping.csv`, which must be placed in `/etc/teapot`.
 This file should contain the following information: for each user, the local username and the user's OIDC subject claim (sub), as provided by the Identity Provider (IdP).
 These values must be listed on a single line, separated by a single space.

 Example: